era/elias.sh/markdown/posts/datafederation_and_rust.md

 ![](/datafederation_and_rust/Untitled.png)

 A contrasting approach involves employing a data federation system capable of translating user requests across different data sources.
-This becomes especially valuable when merging data from siloed databases.
+This becomes especially valuable when merging data from different sources.

 ![](/datafederation_and_rust/Untitled%201.png)